peering-manager/peering-manager/docs/configuration/optional-settings.md

 Default: None

 The base URL path to use when accessing Peering Manager.
-Do not include the theme or domain name.
+Do not include the scheme or domain name.
 For example, if installed at [http://example.com/peering/],
 set:

 ```no-highlight